bytedance/uss/evaluation/dataset_origin.md

+## Origin Dataset for Evaluation

+**Users can skip this stage** and directly download the processed evaluation data.
+In case the users wish to process the evaluation data by themselves, please see details below.

-## A list of datasets used for evaluation, including AudioSet, FSDKaggle2018, FSD50k, Slakh2100, MUSDB18, Voicebank-Demand.
+The evaluation datasets include AudioSet, FSDKaggle2018, FSD50k, Slakh2100, MUSDB18, Voicebank-Demand.
 The AudioSet, FSDKaggle2018, FSD50k, and Slakh2100 datasets are processed into 2-second segments.
 The MUSDB18 and Voicebank-Demand datasets remain their durations for fair comparison with previous works.

 Here is a list of datasets.
 Please ensure the datasets are completely downloaded and have the following tree structure.